CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.36.markdown

 They bundle some further data besides a binary, which is in that case dynamically linkable and holds different slices for each architecture.
 But that's only part, which static libraries covered so far.
 Belong the further data, there are the following:

-* The public headers, which are stripped from the bundle for application targets, as those are only important to distribute the interface of the code for compilation.
+* **The Public Headers** - These are stripped for application targets, as they are only important to distribute the framework as code for compilation.
 The public headers also include the generated headers for public Swift symbols, e.g. `Alamofire-Swift.h`.
-* A code signature over the whole contents, which has to be (re-)calculated on embedding a framework into an application target, as the headers are stripped before.
+* **A Code Signature For The Whole Contents** - This has to be (re-)calculated on embedding a framework into an application target, as the headers are stripped before.
-* The resources, which are used by e.g. UI components, which the frameworks brings with it
+* **Its Resources** - The resources used e.g. Images for UI components.
-* It can carry further dynamic frameworks and libraries, like e.g. the Swift runtime library.
+*  **Hosted Dynamic Frameworks and Libraries** - e.g. the Swift runtime library.
+But since Xcode 6's release dynamic frameworks don't include anymore the Swift runtime they were compiled with.
-But since Xcode 6-beta7 dynamic frameworks don't include anymore the Swift runtime, they were compiled with, because this would led to duplication, if multiple frameworks are used.
+This would lead to duplication if multiple frameworks are used.
-[We had to care about]() embedding all needed Swift runtime libraries only once into the application project.
+[We have to care about]() ensuring  the Swift runtime libraries are embedded only once into the application project.
-* The clang module map, which is mostly an internal toolchain artifact, which carries declarations about header visibility and module link-ability.
+* **The Clang Module Map** - This is mostly an internal toolchain artifact, which carries declarations about header visibility and module link-ability.
-* An Info.plist, which specifies author, version and copyright information.
+* **An Info.plist** - This specifies author, version and copyright information.

 ### Caveats

 One caveat about bundling resources is, that until now we had to embed all resources into the application bundle.
-This is referenced programmatically by `[NSBundle mainBundle]`.
+The resources were referenced programmatically by `[NSBundle mainBundle]`.
-You as Pod author were able to use that kind of referencing to include resources you brought into the app bundle.
+Pod authors were able to use `mainBundle` referencing to include resources the Pod brought into the app bundle.
-But with frameworks, you have to make sure, that you reference them more specifically by getting a reference to your bundle like that:
+But with frameworks, you have to make sure that you reference them more specifically by getting a reference to your framework's bundle e.g.

 ```objective-c
 [NSBundle bundleForClass:<#ClassFromPodspec#>]